Basic interpretive principles for Revelation 5-20, Part 2

 3. With Revelation, we receive the last opportunity to discern the order of the events of the end times.
 Thus, Revelation allows us to connect the dots.
 For example, a careful reading of Revelation allows us to order the events of the Last Day, including how the coming of Jesus, the occurrence of the Resurrection, and the events of Armageddon fit together.
 Revelation also provides a general flow of the events of the “42 months” (see a) above) as they move toward the Last Day.
 So, Revelation has the purpose of connecting some dots.

-Having these six basic principles in our interpretive tool-belt allows us to approach the text of Revelation 4-20 with a degree of confidence that, with work, we can find out the meaning and put the puzzle pieces together.
+Having these six principles and purposes in our interpretive tool-belt allows us to approach the text of Revelation 4-20 with a degree of confidence that, with work, we can find out the meaning and put the puzzle pieces together.

 DO WE DEFAULT TO LITERAL OR SYMBOLIC?